American Council on the Teaching of Foreign Languages (ACTFL) Examination in Lieu of Content Core

 Languages using a non-Roman alphabet Intermediate High

-Source: American Council on the Teaching of Foreign Languages Program Standards for the Preparation of Foreign Language Teachers (August 2002).
+Source: American Council on the Teaching of Foreign Languages (2023).